muldjord/occurity/README.md

 #### Resolution
 VisuTest should display correctly on any monitor using any resolution provided the following two requirements are met:
-* The physical length of the ruler must be set correctly in the VisuTest configuration (Press 'p' on the keyboard and use arrow keys to set it).
+* The physical length of the ruler must be set correctly in the VisuTest configuration (Press `p` on the keyboard and use arrow keys to set it).
-* The physical distance from the patients eyes to the monitor must be set correctly in the VisuTest configuration (Press 'p' on the keyboard and use arrow keys to set it).
+* The physical distance from the patients eyes to the monitor must be set correctly in the VisuTest configuration (Press `p` on the keyboard and use arrow keys to set it).

 To test if the monitor you are using reports its resolution correctly to the VisuTest software, please set the height as described above and temporarily set the patient distance to 600 cm and measure the exact height of the letters at chart size 0.05 and 0.25.
 At 0.05 the height must be exactly 175 mm and at 0.25 the height must be exactly 35 mm.
 If this is correct your monitor will work with VisuTest.